Florida A&M Rattlers basketball

-The Florida A&M Rattlers basketball team is the basketball team that represent Florida A&M University in Tallahassee, Florida.
+The Florida A&M Rattlers basketball team is the men's basketball team that represents Florida A&M University in Tallahassee, Florida.
 The school's team currently competes in the Southwestern Athletic Conference.
 The team last played in the NCAA Division I men's basketball tournament in 2007.
 Their home arena is the Teaching Gym/Alfred Lawson, Jr. Multipurpose Center, which seats a maximum of 9,639.

 Postseason results

 NCAA Division I Tournament results

 The Rattlers have appeared in the NCAA Division I Tournament three times.
 Their combined record is 1–3.

 NCAA Division II tournament results

 The Rattlers have appeared in the NCAA Division II Tournament four times.
 Their combined record is 3–4.